wilburmao620/cse15l-lab-reports/index.md

   ## Part5: Setting an SSH Key
   * SSH key is used to help you do not need to enter password for the ssh anymore!
+  * Run ssh-keygen on your computer.
-  * It creates two keys: one is public key, and another is private key.
+  * It creates two keys: one is public key(in rd_isa.pub), and another is private key(rd_isa).
 You copy the public key on the server, and the private key on the client.
+  * Leave other things blank and keep pressing enter.
+  * Copy your public key!
+Run ssh cs15lsp22zz@ieng6.ucsd.edu on your computer and enter your password.
   * Run mkdir .ssh on the server.
-  * Run ssh-keygen on your computer.
+  * Run scp /Users/<user-name>/.ssh/id_rsa.pub cs15lsp22zz@ieng6.ucsd.edu:~/.ssh/authorized_keys on the server.
+(Use your username and the path above)
-  * Do not enter anything until it needs password.
-  * After typing password, type in the directory where you save the public key.
-  * Leave other things blank and keep pressing enter.
   * After you success, try scp again!
 It should not need password anymore!
   * If you success, you should get something that looks like the image below.
  <img width="630" alt="Screen Shot 2022-04-10 at 6 03 06 PM" src="https://user-images.githubusercontent.com/103390241/162648837-5340c955-ebb2-42a9-87ee-cd71bef8998c.png">